HavinLeung/havinleung.github.io/_posts/2021-04-28-exhaustive-blackbox-interpreter.md

 * Given a program and a deterministic `randomizer` function, our interpreter is entirely deterministic
   * For example, the first `randomizer` call when executing the Main function will always be `randomizer(2)`.
 Similarly, the left child of Main will always have a `randomizer(3)` call.
 This follows because the only source of non-determinism is provided by the `randomizer` function.
 * This implies that our execution tree is static and doesn't change across runs.
+* We can discover the execution tree by continuously re-running the program with the interpreter, choosing a different path each time

 Given this, notice that we can dynamically build up an execution tree to enumerate all possible executions.
 Every `randomizer(n)` call is a "branch point" with `n` different children.
 We simply need to pass in a custom `randomizer` function that helps us keep track of state on every call!